leomccormack/sparta-site/content/docs/plugins/hades.md

 Once the microphone array IRs have been loaded, the implemented algorithms will binaurally reproduce the captured sound-field using a baseline method, such as: 1) simply taking two reference signals (one for each ear) and routing them to the binaural channels, 2) employing filter-and-sum (FaS) beamformers to better isolate the source signals based on direction-of-arrival estimates, or 3) using binaural minimum-variance distortionless response (BMVDR) beamformers instead.
 The binaural signals are then spatially enhanced via the spatial covariance matching solution described in [1].
 Note that, optionally, the default HRIRs (of a Kemar dummy head) may also be replaced by loading a SOFA file.

-Since the plugin conducts a parameterisation of the input sound-field, it can accommodate spatial audio effects and sound-field modifications through simple parameter manipulations.
+Since the plug-in conducts a parameterisation of the input sound-field, it can accommodate spatial audio effects and sound-field modifications through simple parameter manipulations.
 In this plug-in, the direct-to-diffuse balance may be manipulated per frequency band, and the gain of directional components may be adjusted for different directions [2,3].

 ## Paper abstract